 - Listen – Make your point, ask a good relevant question then listen to the answer.
 Don’t jump in.
 Show you heard and absorbed.
 Repeat the point back if relevant.

 - Ask good questions – Sometimes closed questions with a yes/no answer are good as they move you closer to your goal.
 Are you the best person to speak to regarding PR decisions?
 This at least makes sure you don’t waste time pitching to the cleaner!
 Use good open questions to gain information (also from the gatekeeper).
 How do you normally do XYZ?
 How are you find that employees are reacting to the media talking about redundancies?
 Make sure you know what problems you can solve and ask questions around this.
 But remember that you have to build rapport first.

-- Keep following up – Even if it’s not now, this doesn’t mean not ever.
+- Keep following up – Even if it’s not now, this doesn’t mean ever.
 Make sure you work your database on a consistent basis and keep calling those contacts where you know there is an opportunity.
-Just because L’Oreal aren’t interested today, they may well be interested in 6, 9 or 12 months.
+Just because L’Oreal isn’t interested today, they may well be interested in 6, 9, or 12 months.
 It would be a shame if a competitor called and you didn’t.

 For more info, give us a call on 0845 658 8192, send us an email.